Best Travel Credit Cards of 2026

 Where it falls short.
 No domestic airline transfer at 1:1 (Choice and Wyndham work for hotels; for flights you're stuck with international partners).
 Use it for category spend, transfer for the trip you've planned.

-7. bilt-mastercard — best no-fee travel card
+7. Bilt Blue — best no-fee travel card

 Welcome bonus: None on signup, but points on rent — the only US card that lets you pay your landlord with a credit card and earn rewards (up to 100,000 points/yr).